Promoting local and regional democracy through regular dialogue with governments

 The Congress also has direct contacts and exchanges with national governments, in particular, on the occasion of official visits in the member states, or during follow-up visits or observation of local and regional elections.

-Secretary General Andreas Kiefer presents the Congress activity report for the period April to end of November 2013
+Secretary General Andreas Kiefer presents the Congress activity report for the period from

 Exchanges of views with the Committee of Ministers